DELTA POINT LEARNING

 As I look ahead, I remain committed to capturing and applying what these experiences have taught me through reading, reflection and continued leadership.
 Writing is part of that journey.
 Thank you for reading, and for being part of the conversation.

-Reflecting.
+TRIANGULATING LEARNINGReflecting.
 Leading.
 Growing.

-Welcome to Triangulating Learning, a space dedicated to sharing reflections, strategies and personal insights from my journey in education.
+Welcome to Delta Point Learning, a space dedicated to sharing reflections, strategies and personal insights from my journey in education.
 Now in my 12th year in the field and my fourth year in an administrative role, I remain committed to continuous growth... for myself, my colleagues and the students we serve.

 I earned my Master’s degree from the University of Northern Colorado and actively mentor educators across the state.
 My leadership philosophy is grounded in the triangulation of learning: aligning goals, taking meaningful action and engaging in thoughtful reflection.